viraptor/reverse-interview/README.md

 - Can I contribute to FOSS projects?
 Are there any approvals needed?
 - Are there any non-compete or non-disclosure agreements I'll be asked to sign?
 - Where do you see the company in the next 5/10 years?
-- What do you think are the gaps in the company culture? (and what is the companies culture?)
+- What do you think are the gaps in the company culture? (and what is the company culture?)
 - What does clean code mean to the majority of developers here?
 - When is the last time you noticed someone growing here, and in what way were they growing?
 - What does it mean to be successful here, and how do you measure success?